togglebyte/anathema-guide/src/runtime.md

 Default: `30`

-The number of frames to (try to) render per second.
-Call this function with the number of fps.
+The number of frames to (try to) render per second